-Discussions with Ulf Pedersen, Corrado Rainone, and Massimo Pica Ciamarra are warmly acknowledged.
-D.R. acknowledges support from the Simons Foundation for the "Cracking the Glass Problem Collaboration" (Award No. 348126).
-E.L. acknowledges support from the NWO (Vidi Grant No. 680-47-554/3259).
-E.B. acknowledges support from the Minerva Foundation with funding from the Federal German Ministry for Education and Research, the Ben May Center for Chemical Theory and Computation, and the Harold Perlman Family.
-This work was supported, in part, by the VILLUM Foundation's Matter Grant (No. 16515).
+Discussions with Ulf Pedersen, Corrado Rainone and Massimo Pica Ciamarra are warmly acknowledged.
+D. R. acknowledges support of the Simons Foundation for the "Cracking the Glass Problem Collaboration" Award No. 348126.
+E. L. acknowledges support from the NWO (Vidi grant no. 680-47-554/3259).
+E. B. acknowledges support from the Minerva Foundation with funding from the Federal German Ministry for Education and Research, the Ben May Center for Chemical Theory and Computation, and the Harold Perlman Family.
+This work was supported in part by the VILLUM Foundation's Matter grant (No. 16515).